- Distillers grains have 25 to 35 percent protein dry matter content.

 - Be prepared to store distillers grains, wet distillers grains need more complex storage.

 - Wet and dry distiller’s grains have about 110 and 95 percent the energy value of corn grain, respectively

 - Make sure the diet calcium to phosphorus ratio doesn’t fall below 2 to 1.

-- Changes in nutrient content of distillers grains
+- Changes in the nutrient content of distillers grains.

-Starch content of distillers grains is lower than corn grain.
-But fiber and protein content is higher in distillers grains than corn grain.
+The starch content of distillers grains is lower than corn grain.
+But fiber and protein content are higher in distillers grains than corn grain.
 Many distillers grains samples test between 25 and 35 percent protein.

 Dry matter of wet distiller grains (WDG) differs from 25 to 35 percent between plants.
 Some plants produce a modified WDG (45 to 50 percent dry matter).
 Distillers grains are energy and protein sources for stock cows, and growing and finishing cattle.